 DOVER, Delaware — A state panel that recommended a $10 million casino bailout approved by lawmakers earlier this year reconvened Thursday to figure out what, if anything, to do next to help Delaware's struggling gambling industry.

 Members of the gambling study commission made no decisions but will meet at least twice more before a January 15 deadline to submit further recommendations.

-The commission also proposed eliminating the annual $3 million table-games fee paid by the casinos starting July 1, 2015, and reducing the state's share of table-game revenue from 29.4 percent to 15 percent, at an estimated annual cost of $7.2 million change in favor of the state's three casinos.
+Options the panel might consider include eliminating the industry's annual $3 million table games fee and reducing the state's share of table game revenue from 29.4 percent to 15 percent, which would be an estimated $7.2 million change in favor of the state's three casinos.

 "I would hope you would pay a lot of attention to the table game rates," Bill Rickman, owner of Delaware Park casino in Stanton, told panel members.
 "We don't make any money on it, so how can we continue that?"

 Denis McGlynn, president and CEO of Dover Downs Gaming and Entertainment, is hoping state officials also consider setting aside a portion of gambling revenue for Delaware's casinos to use for marketing and capital expenditures.